 Buying a home is one of the biggest decisions a person will make in their life.
 It can seem like a daunting task.
 The unscrupulous lending practices of the last decade and “buyer beware” warnings in the media make it hard to know where to start.

-If you follow the steps below, do your research, and trust your instincts, the process can be fun and rewarding!
+If you follow the steps below, do your research, and trust your instincts, the process of buying real estate can be fun and rewarding!